How Much Does Youth Hockey Cost in Louisiana?

 Hidden Costs in Louisiana

-Louisiana's humid climate drives up rink operating costs, passed through as premium ice fees.
+Louisiana's humid climate increases rink operating costs, which are reflected in premium ice fees.
 Baton Rouge and New Orleans each have limited rink options with tight schedules.
-Competitive hockey means traveling to Texas (Houston, Dallas) or Florida for tournaments — each trip running $1,000-$1,500.
+Competitive hockey requires traveling to Texas (Houston, Dallas) or Florida for tournaments, each trip running $1,000-$1,500.
 Equipment is almost exclusively ordered online.

 Get your personalized estimate at Hockey Budget.